yorkeyao/DataCV2024/task_model/README.md

 # Modificantion of Data Path

 You will need to modify the link to dataset, please modify the data path in 'task_model/configs_tss/_base_/datasets/custom_tss.py'.
-Please note the annotation file for testA only contains images.
+Please note the annotation file for testA is attached in this repo and only contains images.

 # Training and testing